RiccardoEudizi/ssetto/README.md

 ## API Reference

-The Root, Overlay and the Content components are wrappers around Corvu's ones.
+The CARoot, Overlay and the Content components are wrappers around Corvu's ones.

 The rest of components are exported from Corvu's ones